Antrikshy/node-google-search-trends/README.md

         console.log(JSON.stringify(data, null, 2));  // Pretty prints JSON 'data'
     });

-Google seems to return a maximum of 20 recent trends, so `count` cannot be greater than 20.
+Google only seems to store a maximum of 20 recent trends, so `count` is capped at 20.

 Here's an example of the `data` object: